anayjoshi/anayjoshi.github.io/_posts/2015-03-20-opamp-bandwidth.md

 summary: A small pocket reference on understanding Opamp's Gain Bandwidth Product
 ---

 Opamp datasheets usually provide certain parameters to specify the frequency response of the opamp.
 An often misunderstood spec is on the `Gain Bandwidth Product`.
-I would try to elucidate the specification today.
+I have traditionally had a poor understanding of this subject matter; hope this post helps clear things up for those in similar shoes.

 The transfer function of a typical opamp has a real dominant pole at a fairly low frequency (a few Hertz).
 The opamp's transfer function can be approximated by: